 Have you ever been sold to by a professional salesperson and then passed on to a dummy that causes you stress and frustration?

 In the online world, some agencies are headed up by charismatic leaders, who then outsource the work to clueless idiots.
-Sometimes people who appear to be clueless idiots can do good work, at the specific task that they are assigned.
-You need some kind of intermediary who can act as ‘mission translator’ in this situation.
+Sometimes people who appear to be clueless can do good work, at the specific task that they are assigned.
+You need some intermediary who can act as ‘mission translator’ in this situation.

 Ask if they can share an analytics account and be prepared to explain things